Contact 3-manifolds, holomorphic curves and intersection theory: The adjunction formula

-where $u * u$ is the intersection product defined in \eqref{eqn:productRef} with $u=v$, and the terms on the right hand side will be explained in a moment.
+where $[u] \cdot [u] \in \ZZ$ denotes the homological self-intersection number of $[u] \in H_2(W)$, $c_N(u) := c_1([u]) - \chi(\Sigma)$ is the so-called \emph{normal Chern number}, and $\delta(u)$ is the algebraic count of double points and critical points, cf.~\eqref{eqn:delta}.
+For a simple asymptotically cylindrical $J$-holomorphic curve $u : \dot{\Sigma} \to \widehat{W}$ with punctures~$\Gamma_u$, the formula generalizes to where $u * u$ is the intersection product defined in \eqref{eqn:productRef} with $u=v$, and the terms on the right hand side will be explained in a moment.
 The most important thing to know about \eqref{eqn:adjunctionRef} is that the terms $u * u$, $c_N(u)$ and $\bar{\sigma}(u)$ are all homotopy invariant by definition, implying that $\delta(u) + \delta_\infty(u)$ is also homotopy invariant, while $\bar{\sigma}(u) - \#\Gamma_u$, $\delta(u)$ and $\delta_\infty(u)$ are always nonnegative.
 Moreover, as in the closed case, $\delta(u) = 0$ if and only if $u$ is embedded.
 It follows that $\delta(u) + \delta_\infty(u) = 0$ gives a homotopy-invariant condition guaranteeing that $u$ is embedded.
 The converse is false, as $u$ can be embedded and have $\delta_\infty(u) > 0$, but one can again use Fredholm theory with exponential weights to show that generically the latter cannot happen for curves in some open and dense subset of the moduli space.

 The \defin{normal Chern number} is defined in the punctured case by

 and it depends on the relative homology class of $u$ and the topology of the domain~$\dot{\Sigma}$, but not on the trivializations~$\tau$.
 Here $c_1^\tau(u^*T\widehat{W})$ denotes the \defin{relative first Chern number} of the complex vector bundle $u^*T\widehat{W} \to \dot{\Sigma}$ with respect to the natural trivializations at infinity induced by~$\tau$.
 Recall that if $E \to \dot{\Sigma}$ is a complex line bundle equipped with a preferred trivialization $\tau_E$ near infinity, one can define $c_1^{\tau_E}(E) \in \ZZ$ as the algebraic count of zeroes of any generic section of $E$ that is constant and nonzero with respect to $\tau_E$ near infinity.
 The relative first Chern number of higher rank bundles is then defined via the direct sum property $c_1^{\tau_E \oplus \tau_F}(E \oplus F) = c_1^{\tau_E}(E) + c_1^{\tau_F}(F)$.
 Since $u^*T\widehat{W}$ has a natural spliting over the positive/negative cylindrical ends into the direct sum of a trivial complex line bundle with $\xi_\pm = \ker\lambda_\pm$, $\tau$ naturally induces a trivialization of $u^*T\widehat{W}$ over the ends and we define $c_1^\tau(u^*T\widehat{W})$ accordingly.
 (The same quantity is often denoted by $c_\tau(u)$ in the ECH literature, cf.~\cites{Hutchings:index,Hutchings:lectures}.)
 The normal Chern number is often most convenient to calculate via the formula